 Also in the Downloads section, is a PDF version of City of Rochester Historian Blake McKelvey's article entitled: "The Italians of Rochester, an Historical Review", describing the period from around 1860 - 1960.

 Our mission is to commemorate the rich history of Rochester's 150 year-old "Little Italy Historic District", located along the Lyell Avenue corridor, and to promote revitalization, development, preservation and restoration of the historic district and its surrounding areas.
 We hope to help attract new investment to the area (both public funding and private investment), which would help create new jobs and help alleviate poverty in this struggling and long-neglected area of Rochester.
-Our mission is to help facilitate the transformation of the area into a safe, vibrant, and sustainable 21st-century urban neighborhood.
+Our mission includes facilitating the transformation of the district area into a safe, vibrant, and sustainable 21st-century urban neighborhood.
 We would like to help generate the rebirth of the Lyell Corridor, so that it becomes an attractive business and cultural center, and a revived destination place.
 The Lyell area has suffered from many years of de-urbanization, urban blight, poverty and neglect.
 Our hope is that our efforts will not only commemorate the history of the area, but also lead to changing the negative perception of the area.
-We are working hard to help bring about a new "economic driver" for the Upstate NY region, which will potentially attract new business investment to the area; create jobs; help alleviate poverty; help fill the area's vacant properties; reduce crime; increase home ownership opportunities;address the public realm issues of the area, and ultimately provide new educational, sport, tourism, culinary and recreational opportunities for people of all ages, who live in or visit the area.
+We are working hard to help bring about a new "economic driver" for the Upstate NY region, which will potentially attract new business investment to the area; create jobs; help alleviate poverty; help fill the area's vacant properties; reduce crime; increase home ownership opportunities; address the public realm issues of the area, and ultimately provide new educational, sport, tourism, culinary and recreational opportunities for people of all ages and cultural backgrounds.

 We are committed to promoting and facilitating revitalization and economic development along the Lyell Corridor, while also encouraging preservation and restoration, with our partners at the Landmark Society of WNY, the City of Rochester, and New York State.
 We will work diligently to promote the rich cultural history & diversity of the district area and Upstate NY.
 We will promote and generate regional tourism, and we are driven by our motivation to revitalize the Lyell Corridor and its surrounding areas, and driven by our vision to create a safe, vibrant and sustainable "community benefit district" in the area, for all to enjoy together, as a true historic treasure of Rochester.